dmsmith1991/SOUD1416_Practise_Exams/README.md

 # SOUD1416 Practise Exams

 As you guys are probably aware, in programming there are multiple ways to achieve the same outcome.
-The provided solutions are just my personal take on how to complete the given practise tasks, with the odd silly addition to keep boredom at bay (let's face it, these programs are pretty pointless).

-My aim is to communicate a variety of different approaches / C# language features, so take from them what you wish.
+My aim with these solutions is to communicate a variety of different approaches / C# language features, so take from them what you wish.
-Each solution is well commented to aid the understanding of each line.
+Each solution is well commented to aid the understanding of each code section.

+You'll find the odd silly addition, which was my attempt at staying awake throughout :) Let's face it, these programs are quite pointless! (no offence Andy)

+Just message me if you have any questions.

-Hope this helps, and good luck with the rest of the module!
+Hope these help, and good luck with the rest of the module!

 Cheers,
 D